Your cart

 • Compatibility with your duct size and layout

-The Legend Spark Trap checks these boxes and is designed to install easily into existing systems.
+The US Duct Spark Trap checks these boxes and is designed to install easily into existing systems.

 Flashback Arrestor vs Spark Arrestor (Not the Same Thing)